dmurfet/therisingsea/content/post/seminar-tft.md

 +++

-This is the webpage for the Topological Field Theory (TFT) at the University of Melbourne.
+This is the webpage for the Topological Field Theory (TFT) at the University of Melbourne, which is on Thursdays from 1-2pm in Room 107 of Richard Berry.
 The theme for Semester 2 of 2016 is two-dimensional field theories, and our aim is to first read [Kock's book](http://mat.uab.es/~kock/TQFT.html) on the equivalence between closed 2D TFTs and commutative Frobenius algebras.

-### Schedule
+#### Schedule

   * 28-7 Daniel Murfet "Overview of two-dimensional TQFT"
   * 4-8 Patrick Elliott "Introduction to Frobenius algebras" (beginning of Chapter 2)
   * 11-8 Michelle Strumila "The cobordism category 2Cob" (beginning of Chapter 1)

-### References
+#### References

   * [K] J. Kock's [TQFT book](http://mat.uab.es/~kock/TQFT.html).
   * [Ks] J. Kock's [short version of the TQFT book](http://mat.uab.es/~kock/TQFT/FS.pdf).